coding-vibe/knowledge-base/React-18.md

 Transitions - non-urgent updates that can be interrupted if an update with bigger priority exists.

+- `useTransition`: Used to mark state updates as non-urgent, improving UI responsiveness.
+- `startTransition`: A function used within useTransition to mark specific updates as transitions.
+- `useDeferredValue`: Defers a value until the UI is less busy, preventing expensive computations from blocking the main UI thread.

 ```js
 const [isPending, startTransition] = useTransition();